dssg/triage/docs/sources/triage_project_workflow.md

 - All of your train/test splits will be between the `label_start_time` and `label_end_time`, with splits starting from the last date and working backwards.
 Note that the `label_end_time` should be **1 day AFTER the last label date**.

+- If you're using the same label timespan in both training and testing, you can still use the single `label_timespans` parameter (as we did in the QuickStart config).
+If you need different values, you can separately configure `test_label_timespans` and `training_label_timespans` (but note in this case, you should omit `label_timespans`).

-- The parameters with plural names (e.g., `test_label_timespans`) can be given as lists, in which case, `triage` will run models using all possible combinations of these values.
+- The parameters with plural names (e.g., `test_durations`) can be given as lists, in which case, `triage` will run models using all possible combinations of these values.
 This can get complicated fast, so you're generally best off starting with a single value for each parameter, for instance:

 ```
 temporal_config: